gnurtqh/MSP430_modules/README.md

-# MSP430 MICROPROCESSOR PERIPHERAL MODULE EMULATOR
+# MSP430 MICROPROCESSOR PERIPHERAL MODULE SIMULATOR
 ## Description

 This project is a web application developed using ReactJS that aims to provide functionality for displaying the status of various external modules.
 It allows users to configure and control the operational modes of these modules, as well as simulate their interactions with external devices.